 When Public Figures Make Questionable Health Claims, Do People Listen?

-President Donald Trump may be the most high-profile head of state promoting untested approaches to coronavirus, but he is not alone on the world stage.
+President Trump may be the most high-profile head of state promoting untested approaches to the coronavirus, but he is not alone on the world stage.
 Early in March, China's National Health Commission included some traditional Chinese medicine cures on a list of potential treatments for COVID-19.
 One of those traditional products is tan ri qing, an injectable medicine containing bear bile.
 Also in March, a top health minister from Prime Minister Narendra Modi's Hindu nationalist party told reporters that "spending 10 to 15 minutes in the sun can provide vitamin D, boost immunity and kills any kind of virus."

-Madagascar's President Andry Rajoelina, according to multiple news reports, has promoted an herbal drink called Covid Organics, which contains artemesia, a bitter root sometimes used to treat malaria.
-"Tests have been carried out — two people have now been cured by this treatment," Rajoelina said at the launch of COVID-Organics at the Malagasy Institute of Applied Research, which developed the tonic, according to the BBC.
+Madagascar's President Andry Rajoelina, according to multiple news reports, has promoted an herbal drink called Covid-Organics, which contains artemesia, a bitter root sometimes used to treat malaria.
+"Tests have been carried out — two people have now been cured by this treatment," Rajoelina said at the launch of Covid-Organics at the Malagasy Institute of Applied Research, which developed the tonic, according to the BBC.

-Other world leaders, including Serbia's President Aleksandar Vucic and Belarus's Alyaksandr Lukashenka have made off-the-cuff comments pondering whether drinking vodka and other alcoholic beverages might help.
+Other world leaders, including Serbia's President Aleksandar Vucic and Belarus's Alyaksandr Lukashenka, have made off-the-cuff comments pondering whether drinking vodka and other alcoholic beverages might help.
 And Mike Sanko, the governor of Nairobi, Kenya, has gone even further in his speculation about alcohol by including bottles of the cognac Hennessy in coronavirus relief packages, saying on Kenya's Citizen TV, "I think from the research it is believed that alcohol plays a very major role in killing the coronavirus."

-Unleashing such unproven ideas amid today's globe-halting pandemic is causing concern among public health experts, who stress that so far, there is no vaccine to protect against the novel coronavirus that causes COVID-19 nor is there a cure.
+Unleashing such unproven ideas amid today's globe-halting pandemic is causing concern among public health experts, who stress that so far, there is no vaccine to protect against the novel coronavirus that causes COVID-19, nor is there a cure.

 It's not just government officials speculating about treatments.
 Televangelist Jim Bakker has been sued by the state of Missouri for promoting a natural remedy, Silver Solution, as a potential cure for COVID-19.
 And a federal court has ordered a Florida self-described church, Genesis II Church of Health and Healing, to stop promoting its unproven product, Master Mineral Solution, or MMS, as a cure for COVID-19.